Great Migration Wildlife Safari – Experience the trek of

 During the months of January, February and March, the wildebeest migration will spread across the southern plains of Serengeti and around Lake Ndutu, which is located inside the Ngorongoro Conservation Area.
 Here the wildebeest and zebra herds stretch as far as the eye can see: the perfect time to see the wildebeest migration in one spot.

-Sometime in February, pregnant wildebeest cows give birth simultaneously – a spectacular event.
+Between February and March, pregnant wildebeest cows give birth simultaneously – a spectacular event.
 The combination of volcanic soil and rainfall stimulates the seasonal growth of nutritious grasses which are valuable for the lactating mothers.
 This massive event attracts a large variety of predators including cheetahs, hyenas, leopards and lions, which target the very young and weak animals.

 There are a few permanent lodges such as Ndutu Safari Lodge, Lake Masek Tented Camp and Lake Ndutu Luxury Tented Camp.
 And there are also mobile seasonal camps that move with the Great Migration, including Serengeti Under Canvas.
 Other types of accommodation are available – let us know what you are looking for and we can help.